 Writing a letter to the editor of your local newspaper.
 Use the talking points below and read more about how to write a letter to the editor

 The 2015 Clean Water Rule ensures that the Clean Water Act’s commonsense safeguards help prevent the pollution of millions of acres of wetlands and miles of small streams.
 This includes streams that feed the drinking water sources of more than 117 million Americans – nearly one in three of us.

 The Trump administration has proposed to repeal the Clean Water Rule and has developed its own replacement scheme —dubbed the “Dirty Water Rule” — that would deny these much-needed protections to countless water bodies across the country.
 Doing so threatens clean drinking water supplies for millions of people.

 Use the talking points below to speak out and fight for the Clean Water Rule!

 Clean Water Rule - Talking Points

 For more than 46 years, the Clean Water Act has dramatically curbed water pollution and made our water safer for swimming, fishing, and drinking

-The Clean Water Rule, passed in 2015, extends the Clean Water Act’s protections to cover bodies of water that feed the drinking water supplies of nearly one in three Americans
+The Clean Water Rule, passed in 2015, ensures that the Clean Water Act’s protections cover bodies of water that feed the drinking water supplies of nearly one in three Americans